Skip to content

 All five interceptors live in defaultExtensionRegistry and fire on every A2AExecutor.execute() call.
 Self-gating keeps them safe for non-opt-in agents.

 1. cost-v1 — zero card changes, just emit usage + durationMs in your terminal data.
-Gets you dashboard visibility + planner ranking for your agent.
+Gets you dashboard + fleet-health visibility for your agent.

 2. confidence-v1 — add confidence to your terminal data.
 Gets your agent into calibration views and unblocks the "high-confidence failure" signal for OutcomeAnalysis.